department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/naming.md

 -	Spawn unnecessary sub-brands and create confusion for Veterans.
 -	Are expensive and time-consuming to market in order to educate customers on what they mean.

-Check the [word list](https://design.va.gov/content-style-guide/word-list) for tools, benefits, and programs that are okay to capitalize.
+Check the [word list](https://design.va.gov/content-style-guide/word-list) for tools, benefits, and programs that are OK to capitalize.

 ## Use descriptive plain language labels